 A small number of graduates feel that the quality and relevance of education at the college are satisfactory and have helped in their professional life and personal intellectual growth.
 A majority of graduates are middling happy at the course they studied at the college.
 These graduates consist of both technical and non-technical courses.
-The graduates of BA, BBS and BScCSIT are found to be equally satisfied.
-Both male and female graduates show middling level of satisfaction on the quality and relevance of an academic program at the college.
+The graduates of BA and BBS are found to be more satisfied than the graduates of BSc.
+CSIT.
+Female graduates are found more satisfied than male graduates on the quality and relevance of an academic program at the college.